chandyego84/blockchain/README.md

 - p' is the new proof
 To mimic the consensus validation more closely, we can adjust the difficulty of mining a block by adjusting the target value.
 More leading zeroes increases the mining difficulty while havingless decreases it.
 A higher difficulty means more hashing is required for a valid proof of work.
 See chainwork calculation explained later.
 This [answer](https://www.quora.com/Why-is-difficulty-measured-in-hash-s-leading-zeroes) gives a good explanation for why leading zeroes is used.

+### More Details on SHA256 Encryption
+SHA256 returns a 256-bit number in hexadecimal form.
+Moreover, it will return a string of 64 characters, each of which is a hexadecimal digit (0-9 and a-f).
+This is a convenient way to represent the hash, as it can be easily stored and transmitted as a string of characters rather than a raw binary value.

+Why 64 characters?
+Each character in a hexadecimal representation represents 4 bits of information.
+Since SHA-256 produces a hash with 256 bits of information, it requires 64 hexadecimal digits to represent the full hash value.

+Why does each character represent 4 bits of information?
+Each character in a hexadecimal representation represents 4 bits of information because there are 16 possible values for each digit (0-9 and a-f), and 16 is equal to 2 to the power of 4 (16 = 2^4).
+Since each hexadecimal digit can represent 4 bits, it takes two digits to represent 8 bits (a byte), and 64 digits to represent the full 256-bit output of the SHA-256 hash function.

 ### Blockchain API
 There will be 3 methods:
 1. /transactions/new to create a new transaction to a block